MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 Within each sub-quota, the respective category candidates allocate seats based on merit.
 This ensures fair representation for various disadvantaged groups within the overall reservation policy.

-The Maharashtra CET Cell offers special reservation benefits for candidates from backward classes who want to apply for MBA programs in 2025.
-However, this policy is specifically for candidates from Maharashtra.
+The Maharashtra CET Cell offers special reservation benefits for candidates from backward classes who want to apply for MBA programs in 2026.
+However, this policy is specifically applicable to candidates belonging to Maharashtra State candidature.

 When registering, candidates need to provide a few important documents:

-• A Caste Certificate issued by the Executive Magistrate or Metropolitan Magistrate in Maharashtra.
+• A Caste Certificate issued by the Competent Authority of Maharashtra State.

 • A Certificate of Caste Validity from the Social Welfare Department’s Scrutiny Committee.